Dangerous Lies (2020 film): Plot

 After talking to the detective, Katie becomes suspicious of Adam.
-Katie, wanting to confront him, looks for him at the house.
-She searches the entire property and ends up finding a secret room in a shed.
+Wanting to confront him, she searches the entire property and ends up finding a secret room in a shed.
 She then finds Ethan (Leonard's previous gardener) long dead of a gunshot wound with a bag of diamonds.
-Katie and Adam realize that Ethan was Hayden’s partner in crime, and Hayden killed him to get his share of the diamonds.
+Adam looks into Hayden and discovers he was recently released from prison for stealing over three million in diamonds, realizes Ethan was Hayden's partner in crime, and Hayden killed him to get his share of the diamonds.

 Ethan, mortally wounded, had fled to Leonard’s house, where he died.
-Hayden knows the diamonds are hidden somewhere in the house and is eager to find them.
-They decide to flee together.
-While Adam is getting ready, Hayden shows up and holds Katie at gunpoint, asking for the diamonds.
+Hayden knows the diamonds must be hidden somewhere on the property, so is eager to find them.
+Adam tells Katie about their impending danger, so they decide to flee together with the cash they had found in the attic.
+While Adam is getting ready, Hayden shows up and holds Katie at gunpoint, demanding the diamonds.

 Hayden and Adam exchange gunfire, and both are killed.
 Julia arrives, and Katie tells her that Hayden was the one who killed Leonard with an overdose of his medication.
-Julia reaches for Hayden's gun and holds Katie at gunpoint, revealing that she is part of the plot.
-She demands the diamonds, but Katie tells her Adam hid them somewhere, and she doesn't know where.
-Detective Chesler arrives in time and shoots Julia dead.
+Julia reaches for Hayden's gun and holds Katie at gunpoint, revealing that she had been Hayden's public defender and is part of the plot.
+She demands the diamonds, but Katie tells her Adam hid them somewhere, and she does not know where.
+Chesler arrives in time and shoots Julia dead.

-Four months later, Detective Chesler talks to a pregnant Katie about how they searched for the diamonds in the house but never found them.
+Four months later, Chesler talks to a pregnant Katie that for the record, only Hayden and Julia are implicated in the final report.
+And, although they searched for the diamonds in the house, they never found them.
 In the last shot, Katie turns the sprinklers on and leaves the garden.
 The water moves the soil aside, and the diamonds are shown to be buried under a tree, something Adam had hinted at as he died.